awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --overwrite
    ```

-   **Updating a Secure String parameter that uses your default KMS key**
+   **Updating a secure string parameter that uses a customer managed customer master key \(CMK\)**

    ```
-   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "the-AWS KMS-key-ID" --overwrite
+   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "the-CMK-ID" --overwrite
    ```

-   **Updating a Secure String parameter that uses a custom KMS key**
+   **Updating a secure string parameter that uses a customer managed CMK**

    ```
-   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "your-AWS-user-account-alias/the-custom-KMS-key" --overwrite
+   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "your-AWS-user-account-alias/the-CMK-ID" --overwrite
    ```

 1. Execute the following command to view the latest parameter value\.